Complaints

 5. Submit a complaint to the Office of the Independent Adjudicator for Higher Education (OIA)

 The OIA runs a free complaints scheme and is independent from the university; the university must abide by its decisions in full.
-Their website has information about complaining and there is also a leaflet you can read.
+Their website has information about complaining.
 You must have a Completion of Procedures letter from the University before you can take your case to the OIA.

 If you're not satisfied with your complaint outcome but don't have grounds for a grievance you can request a Completion of Procedures letter from the university and take your case to the OIA.